Reformist Movement: Presidents

-Representation in EU Institutions
+Representation in EU institutions

-In the European Parliament, Mouvément Reformateur sits in the Renew Europe group with two MEPs.
+In the European Parliament, Mouvement Réformateur sits in the Renew Europe group with three MEPs: Sophie Wilmès, Olivier Chastel and Benoit Cassart.

-In the European Committee of the Regions, Mouvément Reformateur sits in the Renew Europe CoR group, with two full and one alternate member for the 2020-2025 mandate.
-Willy Borsus is an ex officio member of the Renew Europe CoR Bureau.
+In the European Committee of the Regions, Mouvement Réformateur sits in the Renew Europe CoR group, with two full and three alternate members for the 2020-2025 mandate.
+Willy Borsus is second vice-president of the Renew Europe CoR Group.